safdar-azeem/auto-commit-master/README.md

 # Auto Commit Master Extension

 The Auto Commit Master extension for Visual Studio Code automates the process of committing changes to Git repositories.
-Instead of manually committing each file, this extension automatically adds and commits files with appropriate commit messages.
+Instead of manually committing each file, this extension automatically adds and commits files with appropriate commit messages

 # Features